inyokaproject/inyoka-legacy/docs/source/developers_fable.rst

 This file should give you a brief overview how the code works and what you should keep in mind working on it.

-Please note that this file is work in progress.
-Adapt it whenever you think some urgent things needs to be written down so that other developers can use them.
+.. note: This file is work in progress.
+Adapt it whenever you think
+         some urgent things needs to be written down so that other developers can use them.
 But try to keep it simple so that it's easy and fast to read.

 If you want to know how to setup or use Inyoka see :doc:`installation` for more details.